PrashantYadav05/Time-SeriesForecasting/README.md

 # Time-Series Forecasting
 ## Load & explore Time-Series data:
-(header=0: We must specify the header information at row 0, parse dates=True: We give the function a hint that data in the rst column contains dates that need to be parsed, index col=0: We hint that the first column contains the index information for the time series, squeeze=True: We hint that we only have one data column and that we are interested in a Series and not a DataFrame)
+(header=0: We must specify the header information at row 0, parse_dates=True: We give the function a hint that data in the first column contains dates that need to be parsed, index col=0: We hint that the first column contains the index information for the timeseries, squeeze=True: We hint that we only have one data column and that we are interested in a Series and not a DataFrame)
 * How to load your time series dataset from a CSV file using Pandas.
 * How to peek at the loaded data and query using date-times.
 * How to calculate and review summary statistics.

 ## Basic Feature Engineering:
 * Date Time Features
-* Lag Features
+* Lag Features (shift())
-* Rolling Window Statistics
+* Rolling Window Statistics (rollling(window=2)
 * Expanding Window Statistics

 ## Data visualization: